foxbenjaminfox/vue-async-computed/README.md

 By default, in case of a rejected promise in an async computed property, vue-async-computed will take care of logging the error for you.

 If you want to use a custom logging function, the plugin takes an `errorHandler` option, which should be the function you want called with the error information.
-By default, it will be called with the error's stack trace as an argument, but if you want the raw error itself you can set the
-`useRawError` option to `true`.
+By default, it will be called with only the error's stack trace as an argument, but if you register the `errorHandler` with `useRawError` set to `true` the function will receive the raw error, a reference to the `Vue` instance that threw the error and the error's stack trace.

 For example:

 ```js
 Vue.use(AsyncComputed, {